kicheolkim/RNAseq_FullTx/README.md

-# RNA-Seq data analysis
+# Cell-type-specific RNA-Seq for CD4+, CD8+ T cells and CD14+ monocytes in multiple sclerosis patients
-Code for full transcript RNA-Seq data analysis of the paper titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis"
+Code for full transcript RNA-Seq data analysis of the paper titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis" (in preparation)

-### RNA-Seq library
+## RNA-Seq library preparation
 Sequencing library was prepared using NEBNext Ultra II Directional RNA Library Prep Kit for Illumina and NEBNext® rRNA Depletion Kit (Human/Mouse/Rat).
 Therefore, all options software used here are adapted for stranded RNA-seq reads using dUTP method.

 ## Analysis workflow
-BASH scripts are prepared for running in the UCSF Wynton cluster (https://ucsf-hpc.github.io/wynton/).
+BASH scripts are script for running of multiple jobs in the UCSF Wynton cluster (https://ucsf-hpc.github.io/wynton/).

 #### 1. Adaptor trimming and low quality sequence: BBDuk of BBTools v38.05 [Wynton-cluster/rawQC-trimming-mapping-counting.sh]